What is a chimney fire? - Orchard Minds

 How do you deal with a chimney fire?

 Dealing with a chimney fire requires a quick and decisive response.
 First and foremost, evacuate all occupants from the house and call the fire department.
 Do not attempt to extinguish the fire yourself.
 Closing the damper can help restrict the oxygen supply and slow down the fire.
-Suppose you have a fireplace extinguisher designed for chimney fires.
-In that case, you can use it, but never use water, as it can cause steam and potentially worsen the situation.
+If you have a fireplace extinguisher designed for chimney fires, you can use it, but never use water, as it can cause steam and potentially worsen the situation.
 Wait outside for professional assistance to assess and handle the chimney fire.
 Regular chimney inspections and cleanings can prevent such incidents by removing creosote buildup and identifying potential fire hazards.

 Can you let a chimney fire burn out?